 Marriage is based on mutual healing, and it's often seen as the most effective type of therapy.

-Their findings were published in the book Getting the Love You Wanted in 1988, and this grew wider public attention.
+Their findings were published in the book Getting the Love You Wanted in 1988, which grew wider public attention.
 IRT soon moved forward and evolved, and today, there are over 2000 trained imago therapists that someone can see.

 The Theory Behind It

-The theory behind it is that a person's brain creates characteristics of the caretakers, and this includes both the best and the worst traits.
-This then creates a drive that's unconscious to repair the damages done during childhood, including the needs that weren't' met, and other such facets in the form of a partner that can give us what our caretakers didn't give to you.
+The theory behind it is that a person's brain creates the caretakers' characteristics, including the best and the worst traits.
+This then creates a drive that's unconscious of repairing the damages done during childhood, including the needs that weren't met and other such facets in the form of a partner that can give us what our caretakers didn't give to us.

 In a marriage, this can even play a part.
 Let's say that there is a suggestion put forward.
 The partner isn't "perfect" as the narrative.
 This immediately, no matter how trivial the action they ask to change is, will stimulate the thought that "you're not good enough otherwise since you weren't perfect."
 However, the love and affection that the child got during their childhood are fine, so they respond well to it.

 Most of the time, this is why the traits of a future partner are similar to the traits of our parents.
-The unconscious drive to get healing for this to help with the unresolved childhood wounds is what helps us grow.
+The unconscious drive to heal for this to help with the unresolved childhood wounds helps us grow.

-This can also create a protective armor, including hot to get approval from others and how to protect from any disapproval, and it's how conflicts arise.
+This can also create a protective armor, including how to get approval from others and protect from any disapproval, and it's how conflicts arise.

-The wounds that we got from our parents are sometimes reticulated by new partners and potential partners, which in turn trigger the old emotions that aren't resolved.
-In essence, people in a relationship should learn how to heal each other, and appreciate the person for who they are.
+The wounds we got from our parents are sometimes reticulated by new partners and potential partners, triggering the old emotions that aren't resolved.
+In essence, people in a relationship should learn how to heal each other and appreciate them for who they are.
 This takes time.
-Couples that engage in this type of therapy use a specific type of dialogue, and while the conscious self may not see and grasp the reflection of their unresolved aspects of their partner, the unconscious person will try to heal these old wounds to make life better for the individual once more.
+Couples that engage in this type of therapy use a specific type of dialogue.
+While the conscious self may not see and grasp the reflection of their unresolved aspects of their partner, the unconscious person will try to heal these old wounds to make life better for the individual once more.

 The Five Tenants Of This

-There are five tenets that are a part of imago relationship therapy, and they are the following:
+Five tenets are a part of imago relationship therapy, and they are the following:

 - Re-imagining the mate as a wounded child